-Are Surveys Effective in User Research?
+Are Surveys Effective in UX Research?

 Given that your research is only as good as your data, establishing the effectiveness of the tools you use to collect said data is important.

-So let's talk about the tool each of us have probably used at one time or another — surveys.
+So let's talk about the tool each of us has probably used at one time or another — surveys.
 Do surveys universally suck?
 Or can they actually be used to collect actionable, unbiased data?

-Three benefits of using a UX research survey
+3 benefits of using a UX research survey

 There's no denying that UX surveys have several advantages over other data collection methods.
 These qualities are what makes them so pervasive in research gathering.